NSLS2/bmm-bluesky-by-example/docs/linkam.rst

    <https://www.linkam.co.uk/temperature-controlled-stages>`__ T96
    temperature stage controller developed for use at BMM.

-   :Lesson: Turn a controller and a sensor into an Ophyd
+   :Lesson: Turn a temperature controller and a sensor into an Ophyd
 	    positioner.
 This allows you to do something like this at the command line: